 Who are University of Southern California's Most influential alumni?

-University of Southern California's most influential alumni faculty include professors and professionals in the fields of Social Work, Business, and Communications.
+University of Southern California's most influential alumni faculty include professors and professionals in the fields of Social Work, Communications, and Business.
 University of Southern California’s most academically influential people include Neil Armstrong, Frank Gehry, and George Lucas.